daria68/Hospital-Management/README.md

 ## Description of the database
-The purpose of this database is to centralize and therefore facilitate the process of stay and treatment of patients in the hospital, from the medical staff who care for them to the diagnoses and prescribed treatments.
+The purpose of this database is to centralize and therefore facilitate the process of stay and treatment of patients in a hospital, from the medical staff who care for them to the diagnoses and prescribed treatments.
 There are wards in the hospital, each with several rooms.
 A the room has several patients.
 Each patient receives at least one diagnosis, and the same diagnosis may correspond to several patients.
 A doctor knows at least one